 Some Fun Blue Lagoon Facts

 Know before you goo.
 These facts about Blue Lagoon Iceland will impress your friends and family.

-The average temperature of the Blue Lagoon’s water is a gloriously warm 100°F (38°C).
+The Blue Lagoon’s temperature water averages a gloriously warm 100°F (38°C).

 The Blue Lagoon’s water temperature is so nice that you can enjoy it in freezing air temperatures and not even notice how cold the air temperature really is.
 Honestly, your body is so warm from the water that you can even run across the outside of the thermal pool (quickly on a cold day!) and not be in shock.